 Pat, tap or slap the area gently

-The worst thing you can do to a new tattoo is to scratch it directly with your fingernails or any other sharp object.
+The worst thing you can do with a new tattoo is to scratch it directly with your fingernails or any other sharp object.
 If you remove the scabs too soon, you will almost definitely leave yourself with a faded/damaged tattoo.

 Instead of scratching, try to pat, tap, or slap the itchy area.